secondspass/power_outages_medically_vulnerable_populations/README.md

 3. Can you show the average number of customers without power per county during the heatwave?
 Can you show it visually, a few charts showing some subset of days in June 17-24 showing the top X counties?
 (Data sets: eaglei_outages_2016.csv)
     1. To show how the power outage numbers during a heatwave differ from days when there wasn't a heatwave, can you determine what the average number of customers without power per county is during a time period there wasn't a heatwave?
 And can you include that information in your charts?
-    2. Or do you think it would be better to compare outage numbers with the total county population (from `county_population_by_year.csv`) or with number of customers from 2023 (`county_customers_2023.csv`).
+    2. Or do you think it would be better to compare outage numbers with the total county population (from `county_population_by_year.csv`).
 Pick whichever you think makes sense but make sure you talk about your reasoning when you present it.
 Remember the note that data sometimes might be missing.

 4. Do counties with higher DME reliant populations have higher average power outages i.e. is there a correlation?
 Can you use one of the statistical tests you learned to identify this correlation?
 (Datasets: 2016_HHSemPOWERMapHistoricalDataset.xlsx and eaglei_outages_2016.csv)
     1. Remember that correlation doesn't imply causation.
 We're only trying to see if there is a statistically significant relationship between these two values.